 - Coin operated laundry facilities are available in the dorm. $1/wash and $1.50/dryer.

 Brooke Hall is a multi-use facility.
 Throughout the year various groups visit the DMC.
 Conferences are occasionally scheduled in Brooke Hall, so SBS’ers may share the space and eat meals with guests.
-Please be conscious of the multi-use nature of this facility and be considerate of others.
-Please do not leave personal belongings in common areas.
+Please be conscious of the multi-use nature of this facility and considerate of others.
+Do not leave personal belongings in common areas.

 Residents at the DMC are expected to act in accordance with the code of conduct and policies outlined in the University of Maine’s Residential Life Student Handbook.
 Please take special note of the following: